quarkusio/quarkus-super-heroes/README.md

 Deployment descriptors for these images are provided in the [`deploy/k8s`](deploy/k8s) directory.
 There are versions for [OpenShift](https://www.openshift.com), [Minikube](https://quarkus.io/guides/deploying-to-kubernetes#deploying-to-minikube), and [Kubernetes](https://www.kubernetes.io).

-The only real difference between the Minikube and Kubernetes descriptors is that all the application `Service`s in the Minikube descriptors use `NodePort` type so that a list of all the applications can be obtained simply by running `minikube service list`.
+The only real difference between the Minikube and Kubernetes descriptors is that all the application `Service`s in the Minikube descriptors use `type: NodePort` so that a list of all the applications can be obtained simply by running `minikube service list`.

 ### Routing
 Both the Minikube and Kubernetes descriptors also assume there is an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) installed and configured.
 There is a single `Ingress` in the Minikube and Kubernetes descriptors denoting `/` and `/api/fights` paths.
 You may need to add/update the `host` field in the `Ingress` as well in order for things to work.

 Both the [`ui-super-heroes`](ui-super-heroes) and the [`rest-fights`](rest-fights) applications need to be exposed from outside the cluster.
 On Minikube and Kubernetes, the [`ui-super-heroes`](ui-super-heroes) Angular application communicates back to the same host and port as where it was launched from under the `/api/fights` path.
+[See the routing section in the UI project](ui-super-heroes/README.md#routing) for more details.

 On OpenShift, the URL containing the `ui-super-heroes` host name is replaced with `rest-fights`.
 This is because the OpenShift descriptors use `Route` objects for gaining external access to the application.
 In most cases, no manual updating of the OpenShift descriptors is needed before deploying the system.
 Everything should work as-is.